ArronJablonowski/birtha/README.md

 Pre-Usage Setup:

 * Create a new ssh key pair, with a strong passphrase to protect the private key.
-* Distribute the public key to any hosts birth will ssh to.
+* Distribute the public key to any hosts birtha will ssh to.
   * It is recommended to add the public key under the remote host's root user so birth can run remote commands and scripts without permissions issues.